vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vro/unit-testing/index.md

   npm i @types/jasmine
   ```

-* **How do I identify if code is running in the NodeJS test environment vs. vRO?**
+* **How do I identify if code is running in the NodeJS test environment vs. {{ products.vro_short_name }}?**
   If you need to simulate different behavior specific to NodeJS, you can check the environment.
-The following statement will evaluate to false when running in Aria Automation Orchestrator:
+The following statement evaluates to false when running in {{ products.vro_short_name }}:
   ```javascript
   if (typeof module !== "undefined" && module.exports) {
       // do the coding